Monotype system

 A Monotype operator enters text on a Monotype keyboard, on which characters are arranged in the QWERTY arrangement of a conventional typewriter, but with this arrangement repeated multiple times.
 Thus, the typesetter moves his hands from one group of keys to another to type uppercase or lowercase, small capitals, italic uppercase or italic lowercase, and so on.

 When the text nears the right margin, a drum on the keyboard indicates codes which are punched on the paper tape with special keys to indicate how the line is to be justified.
 The tape is then taken to a Monotype caster, which reads the tape and produces a column of justified type from which the text entered on the keyboard can be printed.

 History

 In 1885, the American inventor Tolbert Lanston applied for a patent on a typesetting system that included the basic Monotype keyboard, but which produced a printing surface through a cold-stamping method.
 In 1890, he filed a subsequent patent, which covered the Monotype caster.

-In 1897 the Lanston Monotype Corporation opened a branch in England, which later became an the Monotype Corporation, an independent company.
+In 1897 the Lanston Monotype Corporation opened a branch in England, which later became the Monotype Corporation, an independent company.